Good News!

 Rev. Andrew de Gelder has been the pastor at Palmerston (Ontario) Christian Reformed Church since 2010.
 He has degrees from McMaster University in Hamilton, Ontario, and Calvin Theological Seminary in Grand Rapids, Michigan.
 Andrew and his wife, Kerry-Ann, love living in Palmerston with their children and feel privileged to be part of such a dynamic family of faith.

-Reformed Worship 142 © December 2021 Worship Ministries of the Christian Reformed Church.
+Reformed Worship 142 © December 2021, Calvin Institute of Christian Worship.
 Used by permission.